On a theorem of Carlitz

 Betti proved this for $q=5$ (as the final assertion in \cite{Betti}), and Dickson proved it for $q=7$ \cite[p.~119]{Dicksonthesis}.
-In response to a question posed by Straus, Carlitz \cite{Carlitz} proved it in general, via the following argument.
+In response to a question posed by Straus, Carlitz proved it in general \cite{Carlitz}, via the following argument.
 It suffices to prove the result in case the permutation is a $2$-cycle of the form $(0a)$ with $a\in\F_q^*$, since every permutation is a product of such $2$-cycles.
-And it is straightforward to verify that $(0a)$ is the permutation of $\F_q$ induced by
+And Carlitz observed that $(0a)$ is the permutation of $\F_q$ induced by

-whence the result.
-This proof is quick and clever, but the expression for $f_a(x)$ is complicated and unmotivated; as noted in \cite[p.~169]{Wells} and \cite[p.~358]{LN}, this representation of $(0a)$ demonstrates that ``simplicity as polynomials and simplicity as permutations are not equivalent."
+Although it is straightforward to verify that $f_a$ induces the permutation $(0a)$, it is not at all clear how one could have discovered the polynomial $f_a$ in the first place.
+Indeed, several authors have presented $f_a$ as a mysterious and complicated object: for instance, \cite[p.~169]{Wells} and \cite[p.~358]{LN} assert that this representation of $(0a)$ demonstrates that ``simplicity as polynomials and simplicity as permutations are not equivalent."